-To summarize this discussion, when inspecting all three models, we found that the only cases in which markers disagree, with only the \mathcal{M}^{lin} correctly predicting the hinge currents, were those in which diagonal elements of the MQM tensor were present.
+To summarize our discussion of the numerical results, this discussion, when inspecting all three models, we found that the only cases in which markers disagree, with only the \mathcal{M}^{lin} marker correctly predicting the hinge currents, were those in which diagonal elements of the MQM tensor were present.
 Thus, however the bulk MQM might be defined, our results suggest that only the \mathcal{M}^{lin} marker accurately takes into account its contribution to surface magnetization.

 Notably, our findings provide no evidence for the possible marker "shift freedom" discussed in Sec.
-I. That is, we did not find any two markers that always yielded the correct hinge currents, but resulted in surface magnetizations differing from each other by a constant shift in axion-even cases.
+I. That is, we did not find any two markers that always yielded the correct hinge currents, but resulted in surface magnetizations differing from each other by a constant shift in axion even cases.